LaunchCodeEducation/data-analysis/src/chapters/loops/range-options.rst

 What if we wanted the loop to use the sequence 1, 2, 3, 4 instead?

+.. index:: ! start value ! stop value

-Set Start and End Values
+Set Start and Stop Values
 ------------------------

 Whenever we use ``range(value)`` in a ``for`` statement, Python always begins